Retail Management Internship

 Go to the interviews if you signed up for them.
 Be prompt and dress in professional attire.
 Don't forget to write thank-you letters to your interviewer.

 Sit back, relax, and wait for the offers to come in.
-Make your decision, and let the Center for Retailing know which offer you accepted by the beginning of April.
-If you didn't get an offer, stop by the Center for Retailing for help finding an internship.
+Make your decision, and let the Miller Center know which offer you accepted by the beginning of April.
+If you didn't get an offer, stop by the Miller Center for help finding an internship.

 Register for the summer internship for either 1, 2, or 3 credits.
 Retail internships are part of an academic program and must be taken for credit.
 You cannot earn a Certificate in Retailing without this internship credit.

-Enjoy your internship, and remember to contact the Center for Retailing at any time if you have any questions or problems.
+Enjoy your internship, and remember to contact the Miller Center at any time if you have any questions or problems.
 We are here to help you!

 During your Internship

 During your internship, you will be responsible to the company as if you had a “real job.”
 The average salary for interns is over $10.00/hour, so earn it!
 Arrive on time, and stay late if necessary.
-You will have regular day-to-day duties at work, and you'll also be responsible for completing assignments relating to your experience back to the Center for Retailing.
+You will have regular day-to-day duties at work, and you'll also be responsible for completing assignments relating to your experience back to the Miller Center.

 The internship will show you all sides of retailing - many of which you may not have been aware of previously.
 You'll observe the buying process, selling, security, visual merchandising, management, distribution and information systems, and customer service in action; and get to see how they all relate to each other.